department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 You may be able to get these benefits if both you and the Veteran or Servicemember meet certain eligibility requirements.

-You may qualify for DEA benefits if one of the below descriptions is true of the Veteran.

-**One of these must be true.
+**One of the descriptions below must be true.
 The Veteran or Servicemember:**

 - Is permanently and totally disabled due to a service-connected disability, **or**
 - Died while on active duty or as a result of a service-connected disability, **or**
-- Is missing in action or captured in the line of duty by a hostile force, **or**
+- Is missing in action or was captured in the line of duty by a hostile force, **or**
 - Was forcibly detained (held) or interned in the line of duty by a foreign entity, **or**
 - Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability and is likely to be discharged for that disability (effective December 23, 2006)